danielturek/nimble-vibass-2019/logistics.md

 ## Where to find stuff

-The Github site (<a href="https://github.com/danielturek/nimble-vibass-2019" target="_blank">https://github.com/danielturek/nimble-vibass-2019</a>) is the master repository for materials for the modules; you can also get the individual files from Github.
+The Github site (<a href="https://github.com/danielturek/nimble-vibass-2019" target="_blank" style="color: blue">https://github.com/danielturek/nimble-vibass-2019</a>) is the master repository for materials for the modules; you can also get the individual files from Github.

 To get the materials look ahead to slide 7 for instructions.
-Alternatively, simply go to <a href="https://github.com/danielturek/nimble-vibass-2019" target="_blank">https://github.com/danielturek/nimble-vibass-2019</a> and click on the 'Download ZIP' button in the right side of the window or simply <a href="https://github.com/danielturek/nimble-vibass-2019/archive/master.zip" target="_blank">click here</a>.
+Alternatively, simply go to <a href="https://github.com/danielturek/nimble-vibass-2019" target="_blank" style="color: blue">https://github.com/danielturek/nimble-vibass-2019</a> and click on the 'Download ZIP' button in the right side of the window or simply <a href="https://github.com/danielturek/nimble-vibass-2019/archive/master.zip" target="_blank" style="color: blue">click here</a>.

 ## Asking questions and making comments

 Please ask questions and make comments as we go through the material.
-We will also have a shared document (Etherpad) at <a href="https://etherpad.net/p/nimble-vibass-2019" target="_blank">https://etherpad.net/p/nimble-vibass-2019</a> where you can more easily post longer code snippets or error messages.
+We will also have a shared document (Etherpad) at <a href="https://etherpad.net/p/nimble-vibass-2019" target="_blank" style="color: blue">https://etherpad.net/p/nimble-vibass-2019</a> where you can more easily post longer code snippets or error messages.

 ## How we'll operate